Passion of Jesus: Passion of Jesus in botany

-The tropical plant passiflora, introduced to Europe in the 16th century, got its name from the Jesuit F B Ferrari, who saw in its flower an emblem containing the instruments of the Passion of Christ.
-The 3 stigmas represent three nails, a circle of radial filaments - a bloody crown of thorns, a stalk fruit grower - the Holy Grail, five anthers - five wounds of the Savior, a three-bladed leaf - holy Lance, the tendrils represent the whips used in the flagellation of Christ, attachments (antennae) - lashes, white - the Savior's innocence, etc.
+The tropical plant passiflora, introduced to Europe in the 16th century, got its name from the Jesuit F. B. Ferrari, who saw in its flower an emblem containing the instruments of the Passion of Christ.
+The three stigmas represent three nails; a circle of radial filaments invokes images of a bloody crown of thorns; a stalk fruit grower signifies the Holy Grail; five anthers correspond to five wounds of the Savior; a three-bladed leaf is indicative of Holy Lance; the tendrils symbolize the whips used in the flagellation of Christ, with the attachments (antennae) signifying lashes and the white color embodying the Savior's innocence.